scm4j/scm4j-vcs-git/README.md

   - Named randomly (uuid is used)

 # Using scm4j-vcs-git
-- Add github-hosted scm4j-vcs-git and scm4j-vcs-api projects as maven dependencies using [jitpack.io](https://jitpack.io/).
+- Add github-hosted scm4j-vcs-git project as maven dependency using [jitpack.io](https://jitpack.io/).
 As an example, add following to gradle.build file:
 	```gradle
 	allprojects {
 		repositories {